redox-os/website/content/faq.en.md

 Redox uses RedoxFS as the default filesystem, it supports similar features as [ZFS](https://docs.freebsd.org/en/books/handbook/zfs/) with a written-in-Rust implementation.

 Expect high performance and data safety (copy-on-write, data integrity, volumes, snapshots, hardened against data loss).

+### Comparison with other operating systems

+You can see how Redox is compared to Linux, FreeBSD and Plan 9 on [this](https://doc.redox-os.org/book/ch04-11-features.html) page.

 ## What is the purpose of Redox?